shengmeiLiu/Evlag/evparse/README.md

 Debug: False
 ```

-Creating  the vile `nt-mouse.parsed` that looks like:
+Creating the file `nt-mouse.parsed` that looks like:

 ```
 relative axis event at 0.001368, REL_X , X val: -1